FAQs for Parents

 By becoming accredited, child care and preschool providers have shown that they care about providing quality care to their students and families.
 The various accrediting organizations assess providers in different ways and not always on the same components of care.
 The Quality First rating system (Star Ratings) took the best from national accrediting bodies and combined that with current research and best practices for helping children learn and thrive.

-Quality First Star Ratings are reliable, easy-to-understand indictors of quality.
-The quality of each program participating in Quality First is assessed by highly-trained early childhood professionals using valid and reliable tools that focus on what research shows are the key components of quality early care, including adult-child interactions, learning environments and staff qualifications.
+Quality First Star Ratings are reliable, easy-to-understand indicators of quality.
+The quality of each program participating in Quality First is assessed by highly-trained early childhood professionals using valid and reliable tools that focus on what research shows are the key components of quality early care, including adult-child interactions and learning environments.
 Based on these assessments, each program is given a Quality First Star Rating, ranging from Rising Star (1 star) to Highest Quality (5 stars).
 Programs with ratings of 3 stars and above are in the quality levels.
 All participating programs are committed to quality and are making improvements that help prepare kids for kindergarten.
 First Things First stresses that ratings are just one of several factors to consider in finding the right program for your family’s needs.

 No. The standards are high, and reaching the quality levels (3 stars and above) can take some time.
 By participating in Quality First, your provider is actively working on quality improvement.
 Through your provider’s ongoing work with Quality First, they will have the information, resources and support they need to move up the rating scale.